Top 9 Pieces of Cookware You Need For Emergencies

 Final Word

-Being prepared and in a position where you can prepare the food necessary to feed your family following an emergency is a smart strategy to have.
-Several of these cookware kits and tools will provide you with the necessary means to make the simple task of cooking that much easier.
+It’s a smart strategy to be prepared and in a position to prepare the food necessary to feed your family following an emergency.
+Several of these cookware kits and tools will provide you with the necessary means to make cooking that much easier.

-These are not only great for emergencies, but also for when you decide to go camping.
-What cookware you need for emergencies would you add to this list?
+These are not only great for emergencies but also for when you decide to go camping.
+What cookware do you need for emergencies?
+Would you add to this list?
 Do you have any of the top 9 pieces of cookware you need for emergencies?
-These are pretty inexpensive and great for camping too!
+These are pretty inexpensive and great for camping, too!
 Stay safe, stay well.
 May God bless this world, Linda

 Copyright Images: Butane Stove AdobeStock_230731685 by Randy Anderson